Gchism94/QuartoQuest/docs/_build/html/_sources/installation_guide.rst.txt

 2. **Create Workflow**: Within the `.github/workflows` directory, create a new YAML file for the autograder workflow, such as `autograder.yml`.

-3. **Workflow Content**: Copy the contents from the [Usage Instructions](link-to-usage-instructions) guide into your new `autograder.yml` file.
+3. **Workflow Content**: Copy the contents from the :ref:`Usage Instructions <usage_instructions>` guide into your new `autograder.yml` file.
 Customize the workflow according to your specific grading requirements and repository structure.

 4. **Commit Changes**: Commit the new `autograder.yml` file to your repository.
 This action enables the autograder workflow within your GitHub Actions.